milad-rasouli/MessageBrokersJourney/README.md

 ```bash
 sudo docker-compose up rabbitmq
 ```

+> [!NOTE]
-    - If you could perform the command successfully, you might want to take a look at the *RabbitMQ Management* at *http://localhost:15672* and username and password are up to you.
+> If you could perform the command successfully, you might want to take a look at the *RabbitMQ Management* at *http://localhost:15672* and username and password are up to you.
 You can find them in *docker-compose.yml* file.

 3. Perform this command to run a **consumer**(you can perform this command as many as you like in different terminals/CMD to get more consumer)
 ```bash
 just pc-run